In the beginning of July, I mentioned that I wanted to explore Mongolia. It’s a place travellers often overlook, and it was calling my name!

 We continued walking along the river and got out of the valley, and FROZE.
 The wind really picks up here.
 We made our way to the glacier (very beautiful and you’re basically in Russia!), then crossed over to the North gate, our pickup spot.

 It’s WINDY here.
 The cold, lack of sleep the past five nights because of the cold, and pain in my knees and feet made me cry.
-I hated to be a crybaby but I was SO worn down.
+I hate to be a crybaby but I was SO worn down.
 Despite the tears and frustration, I was having fun, and the most amazing views were 100000% worth it.

 We were picked up in a jeep and taken back to Ulgii, where we were greeted with laundry service, food other than lentils, rice, and bread, and HOT SHOWERS.